-March 31, 2017 – Georgetown’s continued commitment to supporting its global mission and international students has led it to sign on to an amicus brief outlining the impact of President Trump’s Executive Order barring people from six Muslim-majority countries from entering the United States for 90 days.
+September 19, 2017 – Georgetown’s continued commitment to welcoming and supporting its international community has led it to sign on to an amicus brief submitted to the U.S. Supreme Court.

 “We are an institution that values the contributions of our international students, staff and faculty, and we are deeply committed to interreligious dialogue and providing a context in which members of all faith backgrounds are welcomed and encouraged to practice their faith,” Georgetown President John J. DeGioia said after Trump signed his first executive order on immigration on Jan.
 27.